ArnuldOnData/devops-projects/project-0/README.md

 3. Last step changes the repo contents, and this a trigger for the GitHub Actions workflow I have written.
 You can also edit the sample.py file to do something else if you want
 4. git add and commit
 5. git push
-6. You will see a new file called "output.txt" with the output from GitHub Action workflow
+6. You will see the GitHub building the image and running the python program in "Actions" tab
-7. workflow is in the usual place: `devops-projects/.github/workflows/project-0.yaml`
+7. You will see a new file called "output.txt" with the output from GitHub Action workflow
-8. You can see the GitHub building the image and running the python program in "Actions" tab (Code --> Issues --> Pull requests --> Actions)
+8. Workflow is in the usual place: `devops-projects/.github/workflows/project-0.yaml`